theomehl/blog-dev/src/blog/first-post.md

 For a few years now I've wanted to start my own blog.
 A blog to house the random thoughts or ideas I had, but also a blog that would teach me a thing or two about static site generators (SSGs) and modern web development techniques along the way.

 It wasn't until this summer that I finally got serious about the idea.
-I started planning a simple site that a few basic requirements.
+I started planning a simple site that had a few basic requirements.
 I had my SSG picked out.
 I had some basic style ideas I would implement.
 Then I started doing some research.

 It went something like this: